Navigating the Foster Care System in Virginia: A Complete Guide for Prospective and Current Foster Parents

 To cater to the needs of the children, Virginia has various categories of foster care programs:

 - Traditional Foster Care: This is the most common type of foster care service today.
-The child lives with the foster family until he/she can return home or find a permanent home.
+The child lives with the foster family until they can return home or find a permanent home.

 - Kinship Care: Whenever possible, the children are placed with either their next of kin or closest friends.
 Kinship care also helps a child remain closely related to families and their respective cultures.